sharplog/goldmark-table/README.md

 # goldmark-table
-A table extension of [goldmark](http://github.com/yuin/goldmark) that allows rendering multiline table head, and support colspan and rowspan.
+A table extension of [goldmark](http://github.com/yuin/goldmark) that allows rendering multi-line table head, and support colspan and rowspan.
 ![example](example.png)

-This is implemented basing on the [origin table extensionn code](https://github.com/yuin/goldmark/blob/master/extension/table.go).
+This is implemented basing on the [origin table extension code](https://github.com/yuin/goldmark/blob/master/extension/table.go).

 # Usage
 Just put the source file 'goldmark_table.go' into your project, and use it as goldmark extension: